GiecelT/dev260_fall_2025/final_project/final_project_starter/final_project_starter/README.md

 The code is also well-organized with clear **separation of concerns** (Models, Services, UI, DataStructures, Utils), idiomatic C# (expression-bodied members, LINQ, nullable types), and comprehensive **input validation** with helpful error messages.

 **What you would improve if you had more time:**
-_Identify areas for potential improvement - perhaps adding more features, optimizing performance, improving error handling, adding data persistence, refactoring for better maintainability, or enhancing the user experience._

-**Your Answer:**

 1. **Better edit UX**: Allow partial field updates (press Enter to keep existing value) instead of requiring full re-entry
 2. **Lazy renumbering**: Only renumber IDs when displaying to user, not immediately on delete (better performance)